Azure/ALZ-Bicep/infra-as-code/bicep/modules/managementGroups/README.md

 # Module:  Management Groups

 The Management Groups module deploys a management group hierarchy in a customer's tenant under the `Tenant Root Group`.
 This is accomplished through a tenant-scoped Azure Resource Manager (ARM) deployment.
-The heirarchy can be modifed by editing `managementGroups.bicep`.
+The hierarchy can be modified by editing `managementGroups.bicep`.
 The hierarchy created by the deployment is:

 - Tenant Root Group
   - Top Level Management Group (defined by parameter `parTopLevelManagementGroupPrefix`)